-Note: GDP figures are current GDP at market prices; MoHFW allocations are in Rs. crore The allocations for MoHFW in all years exclude allocations for Ministry/Department of AYUSH
+Notes: GDP figures are current GDP at market prices; MoHFW allocations are in Rs. crore Allocations for MoHFW in all years exclude allocations for Ministry/Department of AYUSH

-Looking at the new announcements in this budget, such as the insurance scheme for the poor families and a National Dialysis Programme in Public Private Partnership (PPP) mode and the overall thrust of the Draft National Health Policy 2015, it is observed that there is an increasing dependence on private sector provisioning of healthcare.
+The new announcements in this budget, such as the insurance scheme for the poor families and a National Dialysis Programme in Public Private Partnership (PPP) mode and the overall thrust of the Draft National Health Policy 2015 indicate there is an increasing dependence on private sector provisioning of healthcare.
 This might constrain the efforts towards reducing the Out of Pocket (OOP) expenditures on healthcare.
 The NSS 71st Round Report on Health notes that nearly 70 percent ailments were treated in the private sector and the average amount spent for treatment per hospitalised case in private hospitals was four times that of public hospitals.
-In the Indian context, this gives rise to the question - does the country need a system dependent more on public provisioning of healthcare or a system where provisioning of healthcare services is dominated by the private sector.
+In the Indian context, it gives rise to the question, whether the country needs a system dependent more on public provisioning of healthcare or a system where provisioning of healthcare services is dominated by the private sector.